kaloja/js-toolkit/readme.md

+# JS Toolkit

-# A vanilla JavaScript toolkit
+A collection of vanilla JavaScript utility functions and boilerplates.